karthiksharma98/sap-starterkit/README.md

 ## Running the baselines

-The baselines we provide show you how to use the API provided by our `sap_toolkit` package in your algorithm in order to communicate with the benchmark toolkit.
+The baselines we provide show you how to use the APIs provided by our `sap_toolkit` package in your algorithm in order to communicate with the benchmark toolkit.
 You can take a look at the python code provided in `det_baseline.py` and `forecast_baseline.py` to see our implementations.
 There are also versions of these scripts (ending in `_perf.py`) that measure a few runtime metrics such as detection time, association time and forecasting time.

-Further documentation on the `sap_toolkit` can be found [here].(https://github.com/karthiksharma98/sap-starterkit/tree/master/sap-toolkit)
+Further documentation on the `sap_toolkit` can be found [here](https://github.com/karthiksharma98/sap-starterkit/tree/master/sap-toolkit).

 ## Upload your results to the challenge website